-The making of yogurt is a simple and natural process of lacto-fermenting milk using a coagulant like, for example, lemon.
+The making of yogurt is a simple and natural process of Lacto-fermenting milk using a coagulant such as, for example, lemon.
 The yogurt is basically the curd, cultured casein protein which is much easier to digest than the non-cultured form of casein as it appears in milk.
-That is why cheese is generally easier to digest that milk.
+That is why cheese is generally easier to digest than milk.

 In the making of yogurt, after the casein curdles, the liquid whey protein (an almost clear liquid) that remains is generally drained off the curd and often discarded.

 But the Vikings would have no part in that.
 They added rennet – typically used to make cheese – to the skyr, allowing for the culturing of both the whey and the casein.
 In the cheese world, it is rare to have both casein and whey in the same product.
 The result is a super high-protein meal rich in both curds and whey (casein and whey proteins) – pretty cool stuff.

 Why Skyr Might Just Be Your Dairy Cheat

 Oh yes, skyr is only made with skim milk, making it low fat – a popular claim to fame in the US.
 The bacteria cultures in the whey and casein feed mostly on the lactose, the sugars naturally present in milk.
 This process naturally lowers the sugar content in skyr.
 If you are lactose intolerant, trying to avoid sugar, don’t do well with fats and/or bloat on regular milk, skyr might be just the dairy product worth trying.